wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

    ![vs-mac-icons-413x105-5443](https://user-images.githubusercontent.com/300046/56381960-7a569880-61d3-11e9-96ff-c44baa1c35e1.jpg)
    <br />

-0. Use your mouce to click the "Visual Studio" icon to open the program.
+0. Use your mouse to click the "Visual Studio" icon to open the program.

    ![vs-mac-2019-new-669x269-10031](https://user-images.githubusercontent.com/300046/56381902-5f842400-61d3-11e9-8a22-0e594d4dd570.jpg)

-0. Click "File" then "New Solution" (which is new Project).
 0. Dismiss the pop-up by clicking the red dot at its upper left corner.